 DVR operates multiple cage wash facilities on the NIH Bethesda campus and at the NIH Animal Center in Poolesville.
 These facilities provide cleaning, sanitization, preparation, and sterilization of animal caging for its facilities and the NIH community.
 Most of the DVR animal facilities contain internal cage wash operations capable of providing all cleaning and preparation needs for the research protocols contained within.
 All facilities are staffed with dedicated personnel trained to operate and provide routine maintenance for all equipment.

-Additionally, DVR operates the 14A cage wash facility on the Bethesda campus.
-This stand-alone facility is the backup for all NIH animal facilities cage wash operations, providing support during shutdowns due to maintenance, facility renovations, and emergency situations.
+Additionally, DVR operates a stand-alone cage wash facility on the Bethesda campus which is the backup for all NIH animal facilities cage wash operations, providing support during shutdowns due to maintenance, facility renovations, and emergency situations.

 DVR cage wash facilities adhere to strict procedures and guidelines for equipment maintenance, as well as sanitation and sterilization monitoring.
 Cage wash equipment is maintained on preventative maintenance contracts and undergo regular cleaning and certification, where appropriate.
 Sanitation and sterilization monitoring is performed using standard methods such as temperature tapes and chemical indicator strips (steam strips), as well as biological monitoring via Adenosine Triphosphate testing and biological indicators for autoclave cycle verification.
 All facilities maintain detailed records to ensure adherence with AAALAC requirements.